mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

 :::

+### Controlling the value

+All the components described in this page can be controlled using the `value` / `onChange` props:

+{{"demo": "ControlledComponent.js"}}

+## Other components

 ### Keyboard vs mouse editing

 The first thing you want to decide, is how the user should be able to select their value.

+- For keyboard and mouse editing, use the _Picker_ components:

+{{"demo": "BasicDatePicker.js", "hideToolbar": true, "bg": "inline"}}

-- For keyboard-only editing, use the _Field_ components.
+- For keyboard-only editing, use the _Field_ components:

-  The _Field_ components only render one (or two) inputs with rich keyboard editing:

 {{"demo": "BasicDateField.js", "hideToolbar": true, "bg": "inline"}}

-- For mouse-only editing, use the _Calendar / Clock_ components.
+- For mouse-only editing, use the _Calendar / Clock_ components:

 {{"demo": "BasicDateCalendar.js", "hideToolbar": true, "bg": "inline"}}

-- For both keyboard and mouse editing, use the _Picker_ components.

-{{"demo": "BasicDatePicker.js", "hideToolbar": true, "bg": "inline"}}

 :::info
 Each _Picker_ is the combination of one _Field_ and one or several _Calendar / Clock_ components.